 - a sequence of steps and time allocation (presentation for most of time; possibly Q&A for balance of time).

 Liberating Structures are designed with variations on these five structural elements.
 The elements are the minimum specifications (Min Specs) or essential foundation required to generate results with each Liberating Structure, as well as pretty much any other microstructure.
-That is why I use the structural elements not only to describe the Liberating Structures in my Toolbox, but also the others structures I use, like the Mexican Wave.
+That is why I use the structural elements not only to describe the Liberating Structures in my Toolbox, but also the others structures I use, like the Presentation Gallery Walk, the Customer Story and the Mexican Wave.